Do tattoo removal creams really work?

 Can you remove a tattoo with a cream?

 Whilst a tattoo fading cream may lighten and fade the appearance of your tattooed skin, it’s very unlikely that even the best tattoo removal creams will completely remove it.
 Tattoo removal cream works by using trichloroacetic acid (TCA) and hydroquinone to remove the top layer of skin (the epidermis).
-They bleach and lighten your skin by reducing the melatonin and fading the colour pigments.
+They bleach and lighten your skin by reducing the melatonin and fading the color pigments.
 Your tattoo ink, however, is found in the deeper layers of your skin (the dermis) beneath your outer skin.
 That means that a topical tattoo removal cream will not be able to reach the deep ink particles and fully remove the tattoo.
 For this reason, these creams are usually not as effective as other tattoo removal methods.

 Do tattoo removal creams have side effects?